jeffreyjohnens/style_rank/style_rank-1.0.13/README.md

 # StyleRank

-StyleRank is a method to measure the similarity between a MIDI file and an arbitrary musical style delineated by a collection of MIDI files.
+StyleRank is a method to rank MIDI files based on their similarity to an arbitrary musical style delineated by a collection of MIDI files.
 MIDI files are encoded using a novel set of features and an embedding is learned using Random Forests.

 ## Getting Started